ChiragSoni95/random-java-program-generator/README.md

 A. using gradle build

-	1. Traverse to the directory, where the Project is present.
+	1. Navigate to the directory where the project is located
-	2. From the Command prompt run ./gradlew build.
+	2. From the Command prompt run - ./gradlew build
-	3. Run ./gradlew run.
+	3. Run - ./gradlew run
-	4. Run ./gradlew Test
+	4. Run - ./gradlew test

 B. using sbt build

 	1. From Command Prompt
 			a.
 Navigate to the directory where the project is located
 			b.
-Open the Command prompt Run - sbt compile
+From the Command prompt run - sbt compile
 			c.
 Run - sbt run

 	2. From Sbt Shell